 Behavioural expectations of students, staff and families are grounded in our schools Statement of Values.
-Student bullying behaviour will be responded to consistently with Example School's Bullying policy.
+Student bullying behaviour will be responded to according to the school's bullying policy.
 Students are required to follow the agreed behaviours set out in the Student Expectations document (Appendix A) signed by all students at the start of each year.